apex/up/docs/07-guides.md

 ```

 Click the link in your email and you're signed in!
-Next you'll need to add a credit card.
+Next, you'll need to add a credit card.
 Note that this information is transmitted to Stripe directly via HTTPS, it never touches the Apex servers.

 ```
 $ up account cards add